Jovan158/vantage.ai/README.md

 npm install -g @jovan158/vantage
 ```

-Needs Node.js 22.6 or newer and Claude Code, installed and logged in with a subscription or an API key — Vantage uses that login and needs no key of its own. git is optional (change summaries, `--isolate`).
-Tested on Windows and Linux.
+Needs Node.js 22.6 or newer and Claude Code, installed and logged in with a subscription or an API key — Vantage uses that login and needs no key of its own.

 ## Quick start